“A friendly, creative, environment for learning together”

 Mrs Platts took us to look at flowers in the garden.
 We discussed the different parts and what their function is.
 We know that the roots not only take water to the plant from the soil, but also help to anchor it to the ground.

-In the afternoon, we used clay to make pinch pots.
+In Art we used clay to make pinch pots.
 We collected natural materials from the garden and used these to decorate our pots.
 We took inspiration from the Sheffield artist Penny Withers.
-We also planted some flowers in the playground gardening and had a go at den building!

 Week 2

 We had another great day in Forest School.
-The weather was a little bit wet but this made for perfect conditions when we were doing our Science work.
+The weather was a little bit cooler and damp but this made it perfect conditions for doing our Science work.

 This week our Science focus was mini-beast habitats.
 We thought about the different micro-habitats in our school garden and WHY a mini-beast would choose to live in a certain environment.
 The key words we came up with were:

 With Mrs Platts we learnt about how plants reproduce, using pollinators which they attract through their scent, shape and / or colour.
-We had a look at some flowers in the garden as well as the tomato and beans plants that have been grown from seed.
+We had a look at some flowers in the garden and in the plant pots.

-In the afternoon we got to make clay coil pots!
+In our Art activity we got to make clay coil pots!
 Some of us found this a little harder than last weeks’ pinch pots, but we all did really well and understand what slip is and how it is used.

 Here are some of the photos from the rest of the afternoon’s activities.
 We enjoyed gardening, bug hunting, bird watching, den building and making more mini-beast homes.